gogins/csound-wasm/README.md

 (usually by right-clicking on the lock symbol to the left of the URL, or on a permissions icon to the left of the URL).

-At this time, for reasons not yet known to me, the csound-wasm build of Csound does not always run in Google Chrome, even after granting permissions.
-I have opened an issue to fix this.

-In the meantime, after granting permissions, everything works fine in Firefox.

 ## Introduction

-THis directory builds and packages csound-wasm for WebAssembly.
+THis directory builds and packages csound-wasm (Csound for WebAssembly).
-This build replaces `CsoundObj.js` from the core Csound repository with a WebAssembly build of Csound, compiled using the Emscripten LLVM toolchain.
+This build replaces `CsoundObj.js` from the core Csound repository with my own WebAssembly build of Csound, compiled using the Emscripten LLVM toolchain.

+Although I have tried to use `CsoundObj` in my compositions, I find that my own build is more stable and easier to use for my purposes.
+That is because my WebAssembly version of the Csound API is much closer to the original C++ interface, supports printing Csound messages from JavaScript, and appears to be more resilient and reliable.
+As long as this project is easy to maintain, I will continue to support it and use it.

 This build uses the new WebAudio AudioWorklet for superior performance with fewer audio issues.
 Features include: